Villa De Suma

 Things to do

-There is no shortage of things to do in Seminayk, whether catching a wave or ushering in a glorious sunset at a beach club, hitting world class boutiques or browsing at colourful markets.
+There is no shortage of things to do in Seminyak, whether catching a wave or ushering in a glorious sunset at a beach club, hitting world class boutiques or browsing at colourful markets.
 Restaurants and bars seem to open every week in this trendy district, leaving you spoilt for choice when it comes to dining options.
-You can also join a fascinating Balinese cooking class with our experienced villa chef and learn to make Balinese favourites like satay lilit ayam (chicken satay), and sambal matah (spicy lemongrass/shallot) relish, which can include a visit to the market to buy vegetables and spices.Should you wish to explore further afield, your villa manager will be happy to give you the inside scoop on what to do and where to go.
+You can also join a fascinating Balinese cooking class with our experienced villa chef (available on extra charge) and learn to make Balinese favourites like satay lilit ayam (chicken satay), and sambal matah (spicy lemongrass/shallot) relish, which can include a visit to the market to buy vegetables and spices.Should you wish to explore further afield, your villa manager will be happy to give you the inside scoop on what to do and where to go.
 He can also arrange a car and driver or customise an island tour for you.

 In the meantime, here is a taste of the many and varied activities on offer within reach of the villa: